 Among the indigenous population, only Arabic is spoken in Saudi Arabia.
 Non-nationals share a great number of languages, but between them, it is mainly English that is used.

 The history of Saudi Arabia is a proud one, being the home of Islam.
-Saudi Arabia's history is still brief, the emergence of urban centres largely belong to the 20th century.
+Saudi Arabia’s history is still brief, the emergence of urban centers largely belong to the 20th century.